PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 “Firstly,” continued the man, “please allow me to introduce myself: I am a humble tailor.” and he bowed slightly.

-“I'm Tom.” she completed, and then continued with a question: “A tailor?”, she asked, impressed with this.
+“I'm Tom.” she completed, and then continued with a question: “A tailor?”, she asked impressed.
 And then more earnestly: “Do you really want to ask questions?”

 The Tailor took a step forward, nodded to confirm, “Yes.”
 He paused.
 “If I could ask one thing that I am curious about: did you buy that cow off that lad Jack?”